Public Allies: History

-Public Allies was founded in 1992 by Vanessa Kirsch and Katrina Browne, recent college graduates who wanted to challenge the notion that their generation was apathetic and uncaring.
+Public Allies was founded in 1992 by Vanessa Kirsch and Katrina Browne, college graduates who wanted to challenge the notion that their generation was apathetic and uncaring.
 Grounded in the belief that the untapped energy and idealism of young people can be a powerful force for transforming communities, Kirsch and Browne created Public Allies to provide a pipeline for diverse young leaders to begin careers in public life.

-The first Public Allies program was launched in Washington, D.C. with 14 Allies (members), with funding from the John D. and Catherine T. MacArthur Foundation and Surdna Foundation.
+The first Public Allies program was launched in Washington, D.C., with 14 Allies (members), with funding from the John D. and Catherine T. MacArthur Foundation and Surdna Foundation.
 Its first year, the program also received a demonstration grant from the Commission for National and Community Service, under President George H. W. Bush.

 In 1993, Public Allies Chicago was launched with 30 Allies under the leadership of founding Executive Director Michelle Obama.
 She served as Chicago director until 1996, and then as a national board member from 1997 to 2001.
 Also in 1993, President Bill Clinton named Public Allies as a model for national service.

 In 1994, Public Allies, along with Habitat for Humanity and YouthBuild, were among the first recipients of AmeriCorps grants, which allowed for expansion to Delaware, Milwaukee, and North Carolina.
 In 1995, Public Allies opened a site Silicon Valley and San Francisco, followed by Cincinnati (1998), New York and Los Angeles (1999), and Eagle Rock, Colorado (2002).
 Additional sites include Connecticut (2004); Arizona and Pittsburgh (2006); Miami, New Mexico, and San Antonio (2007); Indianapolis and Maryland (2009); Central Florida and the Twin Cities (2010); and Detroit and Iowa (2013).

 In 2018, Jaime E. Uzeta was appointed CEO, replacing Adren O. Wilson, Ph.D., who served since 2014, and Paul Schmitz, who had served since 2000.

 Public Allies has nearly 10,000 alumni.

 In July 2022, the organization fired many staff and directors who were pushing for better pay and working conditions.
 Shortly after the Public Allies Board of Directors accepted the resignation of Uzeta, Jenise Terrell, a Public Allies alumna and long-time staffer, was appointed as the Interim CEO.
 In February 2023, Terrell was named CEO of Public Allies.